 Install window guards on all windows that can be opened.

 Use a safety gate at the top and the bottom of stairs until your child can safely go up and down.
 Keep stairs free of any clutter.
-Do not let your children play on stairs or jump on or from furniture.
+DO NOT let your children play on stairs or jump on or from furniture.

-Do not leave a young infant alone on a high place such as a bed or sofa.
+DO NOT leave a young infant alone on a high place such as a bed or sofa.
 When using a high chair, make sure your child is strapped in with the safety harness.

 Store all firearms and bullets in a locked cabinet.

 Make sure playground surfaces are safe.
 They should be made of shock-absorbing material, such as rubber mulch.

 Keep your children away from trampolines, if possible.